Strategic changes from the Foundation

 The new strategy also means changing our funding models and our funding focus – to take into account what we’ve learnt and point us in the direction we intend to go.

-Our new funding streams will aim to generate impacts in four key areas.
+Our new funding streams will aim to generate impacts in five key areas.
 We want to create better outcomes for:

 – Youth who have interacted with the justice system, themselves, or via their caregivers;